 Dorothy lay hidden with the bed covers over her head, Toto pressed at her side.
 The spinning of the house kept them pressed against the corner of the bed, against the wall.
 Pressure built in Dorothy’s ears and then popped, only to have the pressure build again and again.

-Toto peaked out of the blankets, and then buried himself deeper into the blankets.
+Toto peeked out of the blankets and then buried himself deeper into the blankets.

 She felt a nudge at her left arm and there was Toto, apparently as curious as she was.
 He pawed at the air above the trap door, and then sat at her side, watching the long tunnel below them.

 In time, Dorothy became bored.
 She closed the cellar door and began to sweep and tidy the little house.
 She didn’t want Auntie Em to see the house this way and set about to make it right.
 She moved the table and chairs back to their rightful place.
 She felt true sorrow when she saw Auntie Em’s china plates, broken on the floor.